 is it legal for publications not to pay their writers? by Alison Green on July 23, 2014 A reader writes: After being unemployed for 8 months, a friend suggested I look at volunteer websites to do writing and design for free, just to start doing it again.
 I felt a bit reluctant, but did.
 Eventually I found a city magazine in my area looking for writers, but they couldn’t pay them, just “incentivize” them (i.e., you get into magazine-hosted events for free).
 I’ve since quit doing this because other things have finally worked out, but I wondered the whole time if it was legal—the whole thing that they weren’t paying their writers.
 It wasn’t a situation like the Huffington Post where you contribute one story, then kind of go on with your life.
 If you were a writer, you were expected to meet a quota of x stories per week and they’d give you a “strike” if you didn’t schedule your posts in time.
 There were compulsory staff meetings.
 Your title was, in fact, “staff writer.”
 I know the publishing industry as a whole is suffering, but I guess what always rubbed me the wrong way is some people there were getting paid.
 The editors and other management positions were getting paid, some of the photographers, and some of the writers.
 The magazine has been around for 10 years—I see that it’s suffering like everyone else, but it’s not exactly a fledgling thing.
 They put on shows and events in the region that draw in money.
 I feel like it’s such a gray area because no one really respects writers anymore and people feel like they should get content for free, but is it actually legally for a publication like this to not pay?
 Writing for free has become A Thing.
 Like every other blogger on the planet, I get emails all the time from various websites and publications asking me to write for free.
 When I explain that I charge for my work, they tell me with an inexplicably straight face that they don’t pay but instead can offer “exposure.”
 They, of course, will be profiting financially from what they want written for free.
 The frustrating thing is that if you want to write professionally, sometimes it really can help to agree to do a small amount of this early on.
 I did used to write for free when I was trying to build my reputation — and the reality is, it helped.
 I was careful about which assignments I said yes to, but it did give me more exposure and more credibility.
 That makes it harder to issue a blanket “never do this,” because I know that it benefitted me and helped me get to the point where I now get paid for what I write (and now can happily turn down the people offering exposure as payment).
 But people who want to earn money from writing are in a tough position when they’re starting out.
 You can take a principled position that you won’t write for free, but often that just means that other people will write for free while you don’t get published anywhere at all.
 Having published clips has always been the way to get writing work — you need them to get most writing jobs, so it’s hard for an inexperienced writer trying to break into the field to turn down offers that will provide those clips but don’t pay.
 As a result, profit-generating enterprises are getting tons of talented young writers to provide free work to subsidize their businesses and offering very little in return.
 But that’s not your question.
 You want to know if it’s really legal.
 To get you an answer, I turned to the awesome Donna Ballman, employment lawyer extraordinaire and author of the excellent Stand Up For Yourself Without Getting Fired.
 She says: It does seem like there’s a fine line between employee and volunteer writer these days.
 The Huffington Post suit was dismissed because the court found that the bloggers knew they weren’t getting paid, and that what they got was exposure.
 On the other hand, HuffPo didn’t treat these writers like employees.
 I’d say this situation sounds more like an employee/employer situation.
 Where the company is making the writers meet deadlines, issuing discipline, and requiring attendance at meetings, then those writers may well be employees.
 I’d suggest this reader contact an employee-side employment lawyer or the Department of Labor to explain more about the situation and explore her options.
 In other words, this is similar to the laws on independent contractors.
 If an employer is treating you like an employee, then the law probably views you as an employee regardless of what the employer calls you, and thus you’re entitled to minimum wage and other worker protections.
 But if the employer truly treats you like an independent contractor (which is often the case with freelance writers), then those protections don’t kick in, and that means that you can in fact legally work for zero pay, “exposure,” thrills, or any other arrangement you want to agree to. * I make a commission if you use that Amazon link.
 Read an update to this letter here.
-You may also like:I don't want to go to our holiday party, I think my coworker is working two jobs at once, and morecan I bring a friend-with-benefits back to my hotel on a work trip?how can I find out what skills an employer is really looking for? { 208 comments }
+You may also like:I don't want to go to our holiday party, I think my coworker is working two jobs at once, and morecan I bring a friend-with-benefits back to my hotel on a work trip?my employer pressures us to volunteer for its charitable events { 208 comments }

 Felicia* July 23, 2014 at 11:08 am A lot of publications like this hire only a revolving door of interns that they treat exactly employees but don’t pay.
 This is technically illegal , particularly when they generally don’t even train the interns, but this is extremely common and the law around this is rarely enforced.
 Your case does sound a bit more like being treated like an independent contractor.
 And I’ve done some writing for free before I landed my job, but I was very picky on what kinds of assignments i’d take, and didn’t do anything that required more than I was confortable with.
 In fact I’m currently doing volunteer writing that’s one article per month even though I have a job, because I love it.
 I bet you could find something like that!
 Good luck!